The Rage of Hormones

 Using Education and Anger Work to Empower Clients Navigating Peri/Menopause

-a retreat for mental health professionals
+a training for mental health professionals

 General Details

-CEs hours available: 15 CE hours (NBCC ACEP No. 7477)
+CEs hours available: 10 CE hours (NBCC ACEP No. 7477)

 These hours will include lecture, group discussions, experiential segments, practicing and applying skills, etc.